sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

    * doing SLE earlier makes more students interested in PL
    * language prototyping: core of SLE teaches people making abstractions

+* Discussion what should we teach before SLE is taught?
+   * compiler construction
+   * operational semantics
+   * type systems

+* Ralf proposes the subliminal SLE by just giving the students the tools and asking them to build something.